telerik/blazor-docs/themes/overview.md

 * **Bootstrap** - a theme that matches the Bootstrap styling.
 Read more in the [Bootstrap Notes](#bootstrap-notes) section.
 * **Material** - implements the [Material Design Guidelines](https://material.io/design/).

-These themes are shared with the Kendo UI suites with which the UI for Blazor suite shares HTML rendering, classes and appearance (even though UI for Blazor are native Blazor components).
+The UI for Blazor suite has the same HTML rendering and Theme stylesheets like other Kendo UI suites, so previous experience with them can be helpful.
+The components in **UI for Blazor are native components** and not wrappers over jQuery widgets, however.

 To use a theme, you must reference its stylesheet in the `<head>` of your main index file.
 For a [client-side Blazor app]({%slug getting-started/client-side%}), this is `wwwroot/index.html` and for a [server-side Blazor app]({%slug getting-started/server-side%}), it is `~/Pages/_Host.cshtml`.
 The Razor syntax for a server application differs and you need to escape the `@` symbols as `@@`.